-Spending money to increase sales can sometimes feel like a catch-22.
-After all, promotions are intended to entice customers to shop, which ultimately helps with bottom lines; however, promotions can sometimes harm companies with smaller profit margins.
+In previous posts, we’ve discussed how to create compelling incentives.
+However, spending money to increase sales can sometimes feel like a catch-22.
+After all, promotions are intended to entice customers to shop, which ultimately helps with bottom lines.
+In spite of this, promotions can sometimes harm companies with smaller profit margins.
 Giving customers a discount can be a great way to attract their attention, but if you operate on low profit margins, you suddenly find yourself losing money rather than making it.
 So, how can a business actively engage customers and get them to shop without using a coupon or discount strategy?

 Fortunately, there are several incentivized strategy alternatives that online retailers can implement without impacting profit per product.

 One of the more engaging alternatives is gamification.
 What is gamification?
 Gamification means making the shopping experience fun and engaging to customers.
 For instance, eBay gamified its shopping platform by leveraging a live auction format to get users actively involved.
 What’s more, the concept of winning an auction combined with the sense of urgency that comes along with being ‘quick-to-click’ means more engaged customers.

 To be clear, we’re not suggesting you transition your site to an auction-style bidding experience.
 Not only is it expensive, but it is not suitable for most retailers.

 Instead, we suggest implementing gamification in more subtle forms.
 For instance, if your site offers free shipping on orders over $100, use a combination of progress bars and creative language to get them closer to that cart value threshold.
 The progress bar makes it a ‘game’ for customers to reach a specific goal that you create for them.
 A visual representation of how close they are builds that ‘need’ to make it to the finish.
 An example of well-executed messaging goes something like,“Only $10 more to qualify for free shipping!”
 Include product recommendations based off their shopping behavior to make the shopping experience more personalized in the process.